 Dr. Russell Fillmore joined Northwest Eyecare Professionals in 1996.
 Dr. Fillmore attended The Ohio State University where he graduated with a Bachelor of Arts in Physiological Optics and a Doctor of Optometry degree in 1990.
 During his training, he also served an externship at the Veteran's Administration Hospital Eye Clinic in Chillicothe, Ohio.

 Dr. Fillmore lives in a "tiny home" in Victorian Village, and has two grown children, Miles and Harrison.
 In his leisure time, you might find Dr. Fillmore singing karaoke (pretty good singer, actually!).
-The remainder of his free time is spent travelling, running half marathons, or working at his other office in northern Ohio.
+The remainder of his free time is spent travelling extensively and running half marathons.

 Beth Travis, O.D.

 Dr. Beth Travis graduated from Ohio State University in both 1994 and 1998, receiving first her Bachelors of Science and then her Doctor of Optometry degrees.
 During optometry school, Dr. Travis was a research assistant for OSU Managed Health Care Systems, studying primarily outcomes management.